Vika1990Z/docs/_docs/quickstarts/create-linux-vm-using-ventus.md

 ---
 title: Creating a new Linux VM using Ventus Cloud
 description: How to create Linux VM in Ventus Cloud
-tags: [ featured, quickstart ]
+tags: [featured, quickstart]
 # permalink: /new-Linux-VM-using-Ventus-Cloud/
 ---

 # How to create Linux VM in Ventus Cloud

-{: .no_toc }
+## {: .no_toc }
----

 {% include alert.html type="info" title="Ventus virtual machines (VMs) can be created through the Ventus portal" content="The Ventus portal is a browser-based user interface to create VMs and their associated resources.
 This quickstart shows you how to use the Ventus portal to deploy a Linux virtual machine (VM) running ubuntu-server-18.04." %}

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ## Create new instance

 ---

 {% include alert.html type="info" title="Instances are virtual machines that run inside the cloud."%}

 For creating new instance do the following:

-1) On the main Navigation Panel go to **Cloud**, choose **Instances** and  click the plus (+) button from at the bottom-right of the screen.
+1. On the main Navigation Panel go to **Cloud**, choose **Instances** and click the plus (+) button from at the bottom-right of the screen.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus1.png)
 ![](../../assets/img/new-linux-vm-V/instances-Ventus0.png)

-2) On the following page fill in these fields:
+2. On the following page fill in these fields:

-- *Instance Name*:
+- _Instance Name_:
   This will set the name in the Ventus database.
 The hostname inside the instance will not be set.(eg. "Test1")

 ![](../../assets/img/new-linux-vm-V/instances-Ventus2.png)

-- *Select a Boot source*:
+- _Select a Boot source_:
   Select the image to boot from, from the list of available images.
 You can also boot from an instance snapshot if any is available. (eg. "ubuntu-server-18.04-LTS-20200131.1")

-- *Select storage type*:
+- _Select storage type_:
   Select storage type "RBD" and provide preferred disc size

 ![](../../assets/img/new-linux-vm-V/instances-Ventus3.png)

-- *Select a configuration*:
+- _Select a configuration_:
   Configurations (flavors) hold information about the Instance memory, disk space and the number of virtual CPUs that will be available. (eg. "VC-2")

 ![](../../assets/img/new-linux-vm-V/instances-Ventus4.png)

-- *Network selection*:
+- _Network selection_:
   Select network (public or private)

-- *Select a SSH Key*:
+- _Select a SSH Key_:
   A SSH key which you previously added in SSH keys page.
 Also, you can add your own key or generate a new one to use - cklick the button **Add a new key**, assign a name and click the button **Generate key**.
   This field is optional,you can leave none selected.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus5.png)

-- *Root Password*:
+- _Root Password_:
   You can view your typed password by clicking on the eye icon from right.
 The password should be at least 8 characters long and should contain at least one digit, letter or symbol.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus55.png)

-3) Hit **Create Instance** and the new instance will be created.
+3. Hit **Create Instance** and the new instance will be created.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus6.png)

 **For example, see a quick recap**
 ![](../../assets/img/new-linux-vm-V/001.gif)

 ## View instance details

 ---

 {% include alert.html type="info" title="To find more details about your instance" content="just click on instance box from Instance page.
 A new page will open and here you’ll find all details about your instance" %}

 Instance details area:

-- *OS Icon*: Shows instance operating system icon (Centos, Ubuntu, etc.)
+- _OS Icon_: Shows instance operating system icon (Centos, Ubuntu, etc.)
-- *Instance name*: Could be different from the hostname inside the instance.
+- _Instance name_: Could be different from the hostname inside the instance.
-- *Instance status*: Depending on the instance state, it could be: Running, Stopped, Mounting, Rescued, etc.
+- _Instance status_: Depending on the instance state, it could be: Running, Stopped, Mounting, Rescued, etc.
-- *Quick actions*: Used for: Shutdown/Start, Restart, Launch Console, More (Rescue, Rebuild, Rename, Resize, Change password, Delete).
+- _Quick actions_: Used for: Shutdown/Start, Restart, Launch Console, More (Rescue, Rebuild, Rename, Resize, Change password, Delete).
-- *Instance tab menu*: Access to following subpages: Info, System Log, Metrics, Snapshots, Volumes, History Log, Security Groups
+- _Instance tab menu_: Access to following subpages: Info, System Log, Metrics, Snapshots, Volumes, History Log, Security Groups
-- *Specification*: Details about instance (installed image, flavor, RAM, CPUs, disk space)
+- _Specification_: Details about instance (installed image, flavor, RAM, CPUs, disk space)
-- *Network*: Details about network (private and public IPs)
+- _Network_: Details about network (private and public IPs)
-- *Other*: Other details like instance unique number and instance data creation.
+- _Other_: Other details like instance unique number and instance data creation.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus7.png)

 ## Search for an instance

 ---

 To search for an instance, type your instance name in the search box from the top of the instance page.

 ![](../../assets/img/new-linux-vm-V/instances-Ventus8.png)

 ## Start / Shutdown / Reboot instance

 ---

 There are two ways in interface for **Start / Shutdown / Restart** your instance: